-As at March 31, 2022, 0.4% (December 31, 2021 - 0%) of the REIT's debt was at floating rates.
+As at June 30, 2022, 1.2% (December 31, 2021 - 0%) of the REIT's debt was at floating rates not hedged with interest rate swaps.

 ADJUSTED EBITDA AND INTEREST COVERAGE RATIO

 The interest coverage ratio, a non-IFRS financial measure, is useful in determining the REIT's ability to service the interest requirements of its outstanding debt.
 The ratio is calculated by dividing Adjusted EBITDA by the REIT's interest obligations for the period.
 Adjusted EBITDA, a non-IFRS financial measure, removes the non-cash impact of fair value changes and non-recurring items such as transaction costs on sale of investment properties from net income and comprehensive income.
 Refer to "Non-IFRS Financial Measures".